 Another reason you could see a 502 gateway error with your host is also due to the fact that the server is simply not reachable, either because it is down or there is no connectivity.
 In this case, it is recommended to check your WordPress host’s status page or open a support ticket.

-It could also be an issue with your content delivery network (CDN).
+It could also be an issue with your content delivery network (CDN) or firewall.
 If you are using a 3rd-party CDN provider an easy way to troubleshoot this is to simply disable your CDN temporarily.
 For example, we are big fans of the free CDN enabler plugin.
 If you are using that, you can simply deactivate the plugin and then test your site.
-If you can’t access your site’s dashboard, simply log in to your site via SFTP and rename the plugin’s folder to cdn-enabler_old.
+Wp-admin not working?
+Simply log in to your site via SFTP and rename the plugin’s folder to cdn-enabler_old.
 This will temporarily disable the CDN connection.
 The same goes for WP Rocket or any other plugin you might have hooked up to your CDN.

 This can also occur sometimes with providers that provide DDoS protection and mitigation or fully proxy services like Cloudflare, as they have extra firewalls in-between.
 We have noticed that this happens once in a while on the Cloudflare free plan.
 Unfortunately, since Cloudflare is a fully proxy service, there is no quick way to simply disable it.

 However, before you go blaming Cloudflare, it is important to know that there are two different types of 502 bad gateway errors variations with Cloudflare as seen below: